kubernetes/test-infra/README.md

 * Create the service which is of type NodePort.
 * Finally, update the ingress.yaml with the new URL and the new service to point to.
 * Apply changes to the running ingress instance.

+## Communicating with the Bot

+Github contributors and reviewers can communicate with the mungebot by commenting on a PR with the following commands entered alone in the text field.
+All commands require the following syntax: /<COMMAND> [OPTIONAL ARGS].
+Note the forward slashing preceding the command name.

+### List of Commands

+1. **/lgtm** : applies the lgtm label
+2. **/lgtm cancel** : removes a previously applied lgtm label